 Legislation and standards for exhibiting animals

-In Queensland, you are required to meet the minimum animal welfare requirements detailed in legislation and relevant standards and codes of practice when keeping and exhibiting animals.
-If there are no specific codes in Queensland, you may refer to New South Wales codes for exhibiting animals or other recognised national or international standards.
+In Queensland, you must meet the minimum animal welfare requirements detailed in legislation and relevant standards and codes of practice when keeping and exhibiting animals.
+If there are no specific codes in Queensland, you may refer to New South Wales codes for exhibiting animals.

-The Exhibited Animals Act 2015 (EAA) provides for a risk-based approach to exhibiting and dealing with animals.
+The Exhibited Animals Act 2015 (the Act) supports a risk-based approach to exhibiting and dealing with animals.
 You must provide management plans demonstrating how you will meet your exhibition and dealing obligations to animal welfare, biosecurity and safety.
 For example, by documenting equivalent or better welfare outcomes than in existing recognised standards or codes of practice.

 Standards and guidelines